phensley/cldr-engine-website/docs/doc-design-bundles.md

  3. Can we define a bundle encoding that is simultaneously small, simple and fast?
  4. Can we define a way of accessing fields in the schema that is typesafe and static?

 ## Designing the resource bundle

 The design of the **phensley/cldr** bundle format involves several choices, described below.

 ### 1. Flatten the schema

 The CLDR's JSON schema is quite deep, but we prefer something more compact.
+Performance should improve if we traverse fewer levels to get to a field value.

 To achieve this we transform the schema on the fly using [lenses](https://github.com/calmm-js/partial.lenses), to flatten, filter, and transform the data tree.

-Using the "dateFormats" example above, we would remove several of the levels, flattening it to:
+Using the "dateFormats" example above, we remove several of the levels, flattening it to:

 ```javascript
 {